EMC-Underground/PacLabs_Terraform_Prod_Cluster/README.md

 # ScaleIO
-ScaleIO Terraform and Ansible files for Lab
+ScaleIO Terraform files for for the Production Cluster in the Lab